Mariusthvdb/custom-ui/README.md

 -2 Copy the [custom-ui.js](https://github.com/Mariusthvdb/custom-ui/blob/master/custom-ui.js) file to that folder.

 ### Using Frontend
 This resembles the 'old' was most.
-You can load the new custom-ui by changing the [`frontend:`](https://www.home-assistant.io/integrations/frontend/#extra_module_url) section in your configuration.yaml as follows (previously we used `/config/www/custom_ui` but, you can use any folder you like.
+You can load the new custom-ui by adding it via [extra_module_url:](https://www.home-assistant.io/integrations/frontend/#extra_module_url) in the [`frontend:`](https://www.home-assistant.io/integrations/frontend/) section in your configuration.yaml as follows (previously we used `/config/www/custom_ui` but, you can use any folder you like.
 So why not start using the 'resources' folder we use in Home Assistant nowadays):

    ```yaml
    frontend: